Introduction: Using Sun Tzu's Art of Business Strategy to Achieve Success

 Strategic Planning and Goal Setting

-• Application: Spend significant time planning before executing any business activity.
+- Application: As a business leader, spend significant time planning before executing any business activity.
 Whether launching a new product, entering a new market, or starting a marketing campaign, ensure that every action is part of a larger strategic plan designed to achieve specific, pre-defined goals.

 Competitor Analysis